-The most disheartening thing about this is the fact that it isn’t even November yet and there are at least 4 months of darkness ahead.
-Today we had less than 10 hours of daylight.
-On 21 December, the shortest day of the year, we will see only 7 hours and 50 minutes of daylight… and that is only if it is not overcast, raining or snowing on that particular day.
+The most disheartening thing about this is the fact that it isn’t even November yet and there are at least four months of darkness ahead.
+By 21 December, the shortest day of the year, you wont even have eight days of sunlight at your disposal… and that is only if it is not overcast, raining or snowing on that particular day.

 In Australia, September and October were my favourite months for seasonal weather.
 In Brisbane, it is the time of year when it is just warm enough to take a dip in the ocean, but it is not yet hot enough for to be suffering and sweltering in uncomfortable, sticky humidity.
 If you have survived the plight of the nesting magpies, you will be able to raise your eyes to gaze at the bright blue skies and blossoming purple jacarandas.
 It is a beautiful time of the year!

 Winter also means we feel better about treating ourselves to mouth watering hot dishes, stews and comfort food that are not calorie friendly.
-Delicious mulled wine and cinnamon flavoured ciders are creeping back on to menus in bars all over town.
-Ice rinks are starting to advertise “fun for all the family” while anticipation increases for this years’ Winter Wonderland in Hyde Park.
+Delicious mulled wine and cinnamon flavoured ciders are creeping back on to menus in bars all over town and the ice rinks are taking bookings.

 But don’t be surprised.
 The days will be dark… the nights will be cold… winter is coming.

 Read more of Jacquie’s experiences as an Aussie expat in the UK:

 IMAGE: By Bikeworldtravel via Shutterstock.com